xtianus79/ngx-microsoft-bot-framework/README.md

     2b.
 The **Other alternative** to styling the chat bot is the "Idiosyncratic Manual Styling."
 This is acheived via createStyleSet.
 This has full access to the webchat dependency for styling specific property methods.
 More information can be found here:
     [Idiosyncratic Manual Styling.](https://github.com/microsoft/BotFramework-WebChat/tree/master/samples/05.b.idiosyncratic-manual-styling)
+  3. Provide flexability of using either the WebChat library directly via the `BotHelperDirective.renderWebChat()` method in an app component or by using the provided feature set of the `botDirective()` to initiate the webchat bot.
+Either method uses the `BotService` to pass the secret key either directly in the app or through the bot-framework api to recieve and use a temporary token which is recommended.

 You can add a one or both objects to achieve your styling goals.
 From my testing you may have to use both styles because the base properties are not the same across methods.
 Text color is achieved in styleSetOptions but not used in createStyleSet.
 So while createStyleSet allows you to use custom objects i.e. root you will need the other payload to achieve text styling.
 Hopefully, Microsoft works this out in future updates.